bernardio5/bookie/README.md

 How I wish I had crawled Google Books.
 By the way, don't crawl PG!
 They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.
 Also, talk about a worthwhile charity: www.gutenberg.org/donate

-There are non-book things in the PG archive; they are ignored.
+There are non-book things in the PG archive; these scripts ignore them.

 <b>About the EPub format, and the version these scripts make: </b>

 The EPub format is open, but there are many flavors.
-It's basically a zip archive that contains some bibliographic XML files, and an HTML doc tree.
-The goal is to have a format that loads on the maximum number of platforms, supports search, and is "fairly pretty".
+An EPub file is a zip archive that contains some bibliographic XML files, and an HTML doc tree.
+If you work with EPub's much at all, one of the most helpful operations is just unzipping it, and examining the parts in a text editor.
+My goal here is to make EPubs that load on the maximum number of platforms, support search, and are "fairly pretty".

 There are several EPub format checkers, and they're helpful, but they don't solve the problem entirely.
 My complete list of checkers and target viewing platforms is TBA, but does include: